Find your perfect college degree

 Online education offers flexibility, a primary consideration for those juggling their work and personal responsibilities with their educational pursuit.
 Some online classes are self-paced, with most of them offered 24/7.

 You can choose the time to go through your course materials, watch your video lectures, and work on your assignments.
-There are options for weekly logins, allowing you more freedom to pace your learning that will suit your other commitments.
+There are options for weekly logins, allowing you more freedom to pace your learning in a way that will suit your other commitments.

 On the other hand, a traditional format offers a structure that compels them to show up to their classes, read their lectures, and participate in class discussions at a particular time.
 This keeps them on track.